jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-It is a learning management system built here in Bangalore.
+It has a complex data model and advanced UI patterns.

 :::